jarusll/the-logs/index.md

 One of the games I am really excited for.
 I know I'll like it when it's produced by Annapurna Interactive

+For the past few days my prototyping langauge has been Ruby.
+Even with 0 knowledge I am able to prototype rapidly.
+Its about time I did Ruby koans.

 # 2022-06-02

 0 config sftp is up.
 Although I don't have a use for now.